tsitsimis/underactuated/README.md

 # Underactuated Robotics

-Python implementations of Optimal Control and Optimization algorithms for simulated underactuated systems and walking robots
+Python implementations of Control and Optimization algorithms for simulated underactuated systems and walking robots

 Inspired by the MIT's course [6.832 - Underactuated Robotics](http://underactuated.mit.edu/underactuated.html)